-CCD is a manifestation of redundancy in cache content.
-What mainly distinguishes CCD from previous work is that it exploits cache content redundancy at the granularity of cache blocks instead of considering the compression of patterns in the cache content.
-And this enables new hardware mechanisms for memory hierarchy optimization.

-Examples of CCD based optimizations are: (a) the duplicate-aware-cache (DAC) that can reduce the miss penalty by identifying misses on blocks with duplicated content and fetching the duplicate block already in the cache instead from lower in the memory hierarchy, and (b) the unique-content-cache (UCC) that can lower the miss ratio by allowing only blocks with unique content to enter the cache.
+CCD can happen when cache blocks with different tags have exactly the same content.
+Therefore, CCD is a manifestation of redundancy in the cache content.
+There have been numerous previous papers that attempt to exploit cache redundancy.
+What mainly distinguishes CCD from previous work is that it exploits cache content redundancy at the granularity of cache blocks instead of considering the compression of patterns in the cache content or the elimination of redundant memory content irrespective of its cache placement.
+Consequently, CCD can enable new hardware mechanisms for memory hierarchy optimization.
+Examples of CCD based optimizations are: (a) the Duplicate-Aware-Cache (DAC) that can reduce the miss penalty by identifying misses on blocks with duplicated content and fetching the duplicate block already in the cache instead of fetching from lower in the memory hierarchy, and (b) the Unique-Content-Cache (UCC) that can lower the miss ratio by allowing only blocks with unique content to enter the cache.